Loading Golf Stats...

 More Fantasy News

-Kisner fired a two-under 69 on Sunday at the Valspar Championship to finish one-under and tied for 24th.
+Kisner fired a three-under 67 on Sunday at the Travelers Championship to finish eight-under and tied for 15th.

-Kisner fell into a tie for 22nd place after a one-over 73 in the final round of THE PLAYERS Championship.
+Kisner finished in a tie for 49th place after closing with a two-under 69 in the final round of the U.S. Open.